Contributor: Delta Medical Center clinical team member Erica Smith, M.A., NCC

 Used to help relieve moderate to severe pain, Lortab is a type of prescription painkiller that consists of a chemical combination of hydrocodone and acetaminophen.
-While Lortab itself is said to be moderately addictive, the fact that it contains the highly addictive chemical, hydrocodone, leads it to being placed in the Schedule III controlled substance category, meaning that it can only be dispensed in prescription form.
+While Lortab itself is said to be moderately addictive, the fact that it contains the highly addictive chemical, hydrocodone, leads it to be placed in the Schedule III controlled substance category, meaning that it can only be dispensed in prescription form.

-The development of Lortab was not intended to be used for long periods of time, but rather is meant to be used only on an as-needed basis.
+The development of Lortab was not intended to be used for long periods of time but rather is meant to be used only on an as-needed basis.
 Yet, because of the “high” that its chemical properties can induce, it did not take long for Lortab to start being used as a recreational drug.

-The Prevelance of Lortab
+The Prevalence of Lortab

 According to the Centers for Disease Control and Prevention (CDC), in 2010, more than 12 million people admitted to using prescription painkillers (such as Lortab) for nonmedical purposes.
 Nearly two million people admitted to doing so for the first within that same year, which is the equivalent to approximately 5,500 people trying it for the first time every day.

 As is true for all opioid substances, when a person takes Lortab, he or she has the potential to experience euphoric-like effects as the chemical compounds of the drug cause the brain to become incapable of feeling pain.

 Due to the pleasurable sensations that Lortab can elicit, individuals can quickly develop an ongoing desire to take the substance.
 As people continue to take Lortab for prolonged periods of time, however, they will ultimately become physically and psychologically dependent on it.